 Once upon a time, during the early years of the Internet, you may have had a handful of passwords for a few essential web applications that you used to shop, study, stay connected, and get work done.
 Today, things are much more complicated.
-A 2017 report from LastPass found, on average, people had to remember 191 different passwords—just for work—not to mention their personal passwords.
+On average, it is reported that people need to remember about 100 passwords.

 While technology promises to make our lives easier, and it generally does, every new website and application we sign up for is another password we have to remember.
 For most, it’s become impossible to remember all of them.
-The 2019 Google Online Security Survey found 52 percent of respondents reused the same password for multiple (but not all) accounts.
+Think about yourself – do you re-use your passwords across multiple accounts (just as two-thirds of Internet users)?
 This is a big no-no.

 Using giant lists of stolen passwords (aka “dumps”) bought off the dark web, cybercriminals can brute force their way into other sites or use old passwords to extort users in scams.
 This is the data breach domino effect.
 One breach leads to another and another and so on.

 It is reported that most data breaches are caused by compromised, weak and reused passwords.
 1234567, anyone?

 So, how did we get here, and what can we do about it?

 The famous xkcd web comic “Password Strength” explained it best: “Through 20 years of effort, we’ve successfully trained everyone to use passwords that are hard for humans to remember, but easy for computers to guess.”

 It’s true.
 20 years ago cybersecurity professionals admonished consumers for failing to change default passwords on IoT devices (like your Internet router) or using easy to guess passwords like “12345” or “password”.
 Out of this came the long and strong password xkcd pokes fun at: a common word with a mixture of uppercase and lowercase letters, at least one number, and one symbol.